Program Planning and Registration

 If a student withdraws through the first four weeks of instruction, only the date of withdrawal is posted on the permanent record.
 If the student withdraws after the first four weeks, a W is posted for each class as well as the official date of withdrawal.
 For purposes of subsequent registration and catalog determination, students are considered as having been enrolled for that semester.

 A student who withdraws from the university after the tenth day of instruction and who is in good academic standing (not disqualified) is eligible to enroll the following two semesters without reapplying for admission.
 A student not enrolled for two or more consecutive semesters must reapply and pay the application fee.
-Contact the Degree Advising Office regarding possible consequences if you remain away from California State University, Fresno more than one calendar year.
+Contact the Degree Advising Office regarding potential loss of catalog rights if you remain away from California State University, Fresno more than one calendar year.

-Consult the Admissions and Records Web site at www.fresnostate.edu/are for specific withdrawal instructions, procedures and deadlines.
+Consult the Admissions and Records website at www.fresnostate.edu/are for specific withdrawal instructions, procedures and forms.

 Request for Record Adjustment.
 The university recognizes that on rare occasions students will experience exceptional situations that prohibit them from completing some procedures in a timely manner.
 A student may petition for a record adjustment if a documented hardship occurred during the term for which the adjustment is requested, or in instances where the student will suffer a significant academic hardship if the request is not granted.
-Contact the Admissions and Records Office for further information.
+Contact the Office of the Registrar for further information.

 Nonattendance.
 During the first week of classes, it is the responsibility of students to attend